University of Texas at Austin: Alumni in business

+Alumni in literature and journalism

-In literature and journalism, the school boasts 20 Pulitzer Prizes to 18 former students, including Gail Caldwell and Ben Sargent '70.
-Walter Cronkite, the former CBS Evening News anchor once called the most trusted man in America, attended the University of Texas at Austin, as did CNN anchor Betty Nguyen '95.
+In literature and journalism, the school boasts over 25 Pulitzer Prizes credited to alumni and faculty members, including Gail Caldwell and Ben Sargent.
+Walter Cronkite, the former CBS Evening News anchor once called the most trusted man in America, attended the University of Texas at Austin, as did CNN anchor Betty Nguyen.
 Alumnus J. M. Coetzee also received the 2003 Nobel Prize in Literature.
-Novelist Raymond Benson ('78) was the official author of James Bond novels between 1996 and 2002, the only American to be commissioned to pen them.
-Donna Alvermann, a distinguished research professor at the University of Georgia, Department of Education also graduated from the University of Texas, as did Wallace Clift ('49) and Jean Dalby Clift ('50, J.D.
-'52), authors of several books in the fields of psychology of religion and spiritual growth.
-Notable alumni authors also include Kovid Gupta ('2010), author of several bestselling books, Ruth Cowan Nash ('23), America's first woman war correspondent, and Alireza Jafarzadeh, author of "The Iran Threat: President Ahmadinejad and the Coming Nuclear Crisis" and television commentator ('82, MS).
+Novelist Raymond Benson was the official author of James Bond novels between 1996 and 2002, the only American to be commissioned to pen them.
+Donna Alvermann, a distinguished research professor at the University of Georgia, department of education also graduated from the University of Texas, as did Wallace Clift and Jean Dalby Clift, authors of several books in the fields of psychology of religion and spiritual growth.
+Notable alumni authors also include Kovid Gupta, author of several bestselling books, Ruth Cowan Nash, America's first female war correspondent, and Alireza Jafarzadeh, author of The Iran Threat: President Ahmadinejad and the Coming Nuclear Crisis and television commentator.
 Although expelled from the university, former student and The Daily Texan writer John Patric went on to become a noted writer for National Geographic, Reader's Digest, and author of 1940s best-seller Why Japan was Strong.

+Alumni with Fulbright Scholarships

-University of Texas at Austin alumni also include 112 Fulbright Scholars, 31 Rhodes Scholars, 28 Truman Scholars, 23 Marshall Scholars, and nine astronauts.
+University of Texas at Austin alumni include 112 Fulbright Scholars, 31 Rhodes Scholars, 28 Truman Scholars, 23 Marshall Scholars, and 9 astronauts.

+Alumni in music and entertainment

+Several musicians and entertainers attended the university.
+Janis Joplin, the American singer posthumously inducted into the Rock and Roll Hall of Fame who received a Grammy Lifetime Achievement Award, attended the university, as did February 1955 Playboy Playmate of the Month and Golden Globe recipient Jayne Mansfield.
+Composer Harold Morris is a 1910 graduate.
+Noted film director, cinematographer, writer, and editor Robert Rodriguez is a Longhorn, as are actors Eli Wallach and Matthew McConaughey, the latter of whom now teaches a class at the university.
+Founding members of psychedelic rock band The Bright Light Social Hour Jackie O'Brien and Curtis Roush both received master's degrees from the university in 2009 while completing their debut self-titled album.

+Kendall Ross Bean completed his Master of Music Degree in Piano Performance.
+As a master piano rebuilder and concert pianist, Bean first performed on a piano he rebuilt on the A&E Network in 1985.
+The video was titled "Kendall Ross Bean: Chopin Polonaise in A Flat".